This topic describes how to use the data transmission service to migrate data from a TiDB database to a MySQL tenant of OceanBase Database.

 Full migration

-After a full migration task is started, the data transmission service migrates existing data of tables in the source database to corresponding tables in the destination database.
+After a full migration task is started, the data transmission service migrates existing data from tables in the source database to corresponding tables in the target database.
 If you select Full Migration, we recommend that you use the

 ANALYZE